digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/00-intro.rst

 #.
 Daml HTTP JSON API service (requires a functional Ledger API)

 .. note::
-   The following sections assume that the working directory is the root of your clone of the Daml Enterprise `accompanying resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/tree/main/>`_, unless stated otherwise.
+   The following sections assume that the working directory is the root of your clone of the `Daml Enterprise Deployment Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/tree/main/>`_, unless stated otherwise.
 Be sure that you completed the previous steps successfully.